chrisroadmap/ar6/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5211357.svg)](https://doi.org/10.5281/zenodo.5211357)

 In this repository is the code, data and figures that I (Chris Smith) was responsible for creating.
-Many of the figures and datasets relate to Chapter 7 and the Chapter 7 Supplementary Material, but there are other datasets used in other chapters (e.g. the radiative forcing time series: chapter 2; attribution of future warming: SPM fig. 4).
+Many of the figures and datasets relate to Chapter 7 and the Chapter 7 Supplementary Material, but there are other datasets used in other chapters (e.g. the effective radiative forcing time series used in fig. 2.10; attribution of future warming for SPM fig. 4).

 Included here also is the calibration and constraining of the FaIRv1.6.2 simple climate model that will later get used by the IPCC's Working Group 3 to determine the climate response to integrated assessment modelling pathways.

 ## Key output datasets